 BUT, if Lily’s Patronus changed to a stag, or a doe, after she and James got together, what had it been before?
 They didn’t get together until they were finally into 7th year.
 Lily hadn’t given Snape the time of day for more than a year before that.
 How would he know what her new Patronus was?
 Or if she even had one.
 Did they learn Patronuses in DADA class, and he saw it then?
 In which case why was it so important for the DEs not to know he had one?
 (Acto Rowling in an interview.)
 For that matter, the Dementors were supposedly under the control of the Ministry and did the Ministry’s bidding.
 I’m not convinced that the Ministry would ever approve of the school teaching the students how to resist arrest.

-Dumbledore taught the speaking Patronus to the Order, and he taught it to Snape as well, but Snape had no contact with the Order until Harry’s Year 5.
+Dumbledore taught the speaking Patronus to the Order, and he taught it to Snape as well, but Snape had no direct contact with the Order until Harry’s Year 5.

 So how was Snape supposed to know about Lily’s frapping doe, anyway?